 If you are reading this at the last-minute while already on vacation in California, and are just looking for quick–but not the best–savings, local grocery stores can be an option.
 Sometimes Safeway, Vons, Albertsons, Ralphs, and Costco have small discounts.
 We have never seen discounted Disneyland tickets at Trader Joe’s or Whole Foods, so don’t even bother with those.

 There are also modest savings available at AAA stores, which obviously are not grocery stores, but the AAA discount is the same idea.
-Note that AAA and Disney ended their partnership last year, so the savings there are no longer as good.
+Note that AAA and Disney ended their partnership, so the savings there are no longer as good.
 More importantly, they no longer offer free parking, which was a really big deal.

 We would not recommend going out of your way to find one of these stores, as these tickets aren’t always available, and usually amount to around $2 per ticket.
 It’s really not worth your limited vacation time for what’s potentially a wild goose chase.
 As Californians, we grocery shop a couple of times a week at a variety of these stores, and I’d say the chances of finding these deals is less than 50/50.